kkgagno/kubecli/README.md

 *   Professional look using Bootstrap.
 *   **Search functionality on all resource pages to filter by name (and message for events).**
 *   **Upgrade Status page to view pending security and non-security updates for each host.**
-*   **Compliance Reports page to view GOSS compliance reports, with the ability to download reports in PDF and CSV format.**
+*   **Compliance Reports page to view OpenSCAP compliance reports, with the ability to download reports in PDF and CSV format.**

 ## Configuration Variables